aranke-archive/tap-anvil/README.md

 # tap-anvil

-`tap-anvil` is a Singer tap for anvil.
+`tap-anvil` is a Singer tap for [Anvil](https://www.useanvil.com/), a tool for programmatically filling out PDF forms.

-Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

 ## Installation

-- [ ] `Developer TODO:` Update the below as needed to correctly describe the install procedure.
-For instance, if you do not have a PyPi repo, or if you want users to directly install from your git repo, you can modify this step as appropriate.

 ```bash
 pipx install tap-anvil